kekekeks/XamlX/README.md

 - Direct convertion of XML to objects (instantiation, setting properties, setting attached properties)
 - Create / Populate semantics
+- Properties with `[DeferredContent]` get assigned a `Func<IServiceProvider, object>` delegate which emits child nodes (can be customized, see DeferredContentTests)
 - Implicit type converting for types with `static T Parse(string, [IFormatProvider])` method (e. g. `int`, `double`, `TimeSpan`, etc)
 - Compile-time parsing of primitive types (numbers and boolean)
 - Support for TypeConverterAttribute and a way to provide conveters for types without one.
-- Support for [Content] attribute both for direct content and for collections
+- Support for `[Content]` attribute both for direct content and for collections
 - Support for collections themselves (e. g. `<List x:TypeArguments="sys:String"></List>`)
 - x:Arguments Directive
 - x:TypeArguments Directive